-Pulmonary arterial hypertension (PAH) is a rare and life-threatening disorder marked by considerable morbidity and mortality.
-A wide array of drugs are available for PAH management; phosphodiesterase type 5 (PDE-5) inhibitors and endothelin receptor antagonists (ERAs) are the most commonly prescribed first-line treatment; the more efficacious prostacyclin therapies are used in later lines.
+Pulmonary arterial hypertension (PAH) is a rare, life-threatening disorder marked by considerable morbidity and mortality.
+A wide array of drugs are available to treat PAH.
+Phosphodiesterase 5 (PDE-5) inhibitors and endothelin receptor antagonists (ERAs) are the most commonly prescribed first-line treatments; the more-efficacious prostacyclin therapies are used in later lines.
 Branded therapies dominate the PAH treatment algorithm, and combination therapy is common.

 David Rees, , is a Business Insights Analyst with the Cardiovascular, Metabolic, and Renal Disorders team at Decision Resources Group.
 Prior to joining Decision Resources Group, Dr. Rees was a Postdoctoral Research Associate at Imperial College London, and the Institute of Cancer Research.
 For his doctoral research, he studied the structures of molecular machines in the Nobel Prize winning laboratory of Prof. Sir John Walker at the University of Cambridge.
 Dr. Rees earned his undergraduate from the University of Bath.